vaga0/go_filecrypto/README.md

 ### Download

 When you download with encrypt string, server will find out and decrypt it then transfer to you with upload file name.

+## Future

+- Distributed file path plan for more and more file
+- Design more elasticity and Scalability access/share permission